Join TechCrunch for our 3rd Annual Winter Party – TechCrunch

-After last year’s stellar turnout of almost 1,000 Silicon Valley shakers and movers at our Winter Party, TechCrunch is returning with the 3rd Annual Winter Party in San Francisco on February 7.
+After last year’s stellar turn out of almost 1,000 Silicon Valley shakers and movers, TechCrunch is returning with the 3rd Annual Winter Party at Galvanize in San Francisco on February 7.

-The party will feature tasty cocktails and canapés, party games and activities, plenty of photo ops, giveaways and some fun surprises.
+The party will feature tasty beers, wine and canapés, party games and activities, plenty of photo ops (and our infamous karaoke), giveaways and some fun surprises.
 As you network your way across the sea of attendees, you’ll also get to check-out a handful of promising early-stage startups just waiting for their big break.

 The shindig will be held in the multi-level facility at Galvanize in San Francisco on Friday, February 7.
 While the venue is large, it won’t be able to hold all of Silicon Valley, so tickets are very limited and will be released on a rolling basis for $85 each.
 If you’re a startup and want to demo your product at this event, demo tables are available for purchase at $1,500 each.
 Demo tickets are limited too, so get yours before we sell out!